loader

 Learn More

 Any person who becomes a legal resident of the Cayman Islands, and subsequently obtain a driver’s licence from their home country or any other contracting state cannot have it transferred to a Cayman Islands driving licence.
-A “resident” is defined under section 2 of the Traffic Act, (2021 Revision) as a person who has lived in the Islands for six months or more.
-Whereas under Section 2 of the Traffic Act (2021 Revision) a “visitor” is a person who -
+A “resident” is defined under section 2 of the Traffic Act, (2024 Revision) as a person who has lived in the Islands for 12 months or more.
+Whereas under Section 2 of the Traffic Act (2024 Revision) a “visitor” is a person who -

-• has been granted permission to stay in the Islands for a period of six months, or
+• has been granted permission to stay in the Islands for a period of twelve months, or

-• does not reside in the Islands but has permission to stay for a period of more than six months.
+• does not reside in the Islands but has permission to stay for a period of more than twelve months.

 The Traffic Act further defines a “new resident as a person who has been granted permission to stay in the Islands for a period exceeding six months and is still in the person’s initial six month period of residence.